dper/staticmapmaker/README.md

     $ git clone https://github.com/dper/StaticMapMaker

 Some PHP packages are required.
-If you're not using Apache, you don't need the Apache-related ones.
+If you're not using Apache, you don't need the Apache one.

     # apt-get install php5 php5-gd libapache2-mod-php5